posted on January 13, 2022

 - Completion of Alliance Polity course

 Language is an essential part of ministry.
-For those who do not have the language, the applicant(s) will attend one year of intensive language study with the option to continue part-time after that.
-The goal will be to speak, read, and write the language at a functional level to mentor, teach, and train others.
+The successful applicant(s) will receive one year of intense French language study in Albertville, France followed by ongoing language and cultural acquisition, possibly in a local language.
+The goal will be to speak, read, and write the language at a functional level in order to mentor, teach, and train others.

 Expectations for Spouse:

-Spousal roles vary, based on the spouse’s gifts, training, and abilities, as well as the needs of the team.
-It is expected that both spouses will be meaningfully involved in meeting team objectives, depending on the nature of the family roles, children, etc.
+Spousal roles vary based on the spouse’s gifts, training, and abilities, as well as the needs of the team.
+It is expected that both spouses will be meaningfully involved in meeting ministry objectives, depending on the nature of family roles, children, etc.